Wavechaser/NamiColor/README.md

 - For 120 scans (40-60MP), 12-16GB is recommended.
 - If you are shooting large formats (100-200MP) at this day and age, I am assuming you can afford a GPU with at least 24GB of VRAM.

 Being an DCTL script, NamiColor will require DaVinci Resolve Studio to run.
-It is tested to be compatible with Resolve 17 and later.
+It has been tested to be compatible with Resolve 17 and later.

 ### Installation